jonathantsang/jonathantsang.github.io2/my-story/my-story.md

 ### Hack the North

-{% include photo.html img="/my-story/pictures/f17/7.JPG" size="50%" caption="Prime Minister Trudeau at Hack the North" %}
+{% include photo.html img="/my-story/pictures/f17/7.JPG" size="50%" caption="Prime Minister Trudeau speaking at Hack the North." %}

 ### MhacksX
 MHacksX was the 13th hackathon I ever attended and the first hackathon I ever won anything at.
 To go to the dedicated pages for each hackathon from my [grand hackathon tour](/hackathons).